1,000+ Opportunities

 LCHIP provided grant funds to The Trust for Public Land to protect the 1,172-acre Dundee Community Forest in Jackson.

-Based on current listing details, eligibility includes: Municipalities and publicly supported nonprofit corporations in New Hampshire.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Municipalities and publicly supported nonprofit corporations in New Hampshire.
+Confirm the full requirements in the official notice before applying.